kelbyludwig/kel.bz/content/post/lll.md

 reductions though).
 If the Lovász condition is false, the `k`th basis vector is placed at position `k-1` (Line 5), and LLL then re-focuses (Line 7) on the same vector which is now at position `k-1`.
 Another reduction round is done, and then back to the swap step.
-This brings me to another way to describe LLL: LLL is a vector sorting algorithm that occasionally screws up the ordering by making vectors smaller so it has to re-sort.
+This brings about another way to describe LLL: LLL is a vector sorting algorithm that occasionally screws up the ordering by making vectors smaller so it has to re-sort.

 What about the Lovász condition, itself?
 As I said earlier, it's basically a heuristic that determines if the vectors are in a "good" order.
-Aside from that, I don't have too much to add here unfortunately as my intuition is shaky.
+Aside from that, I don't have too much to add here unfortunately as my intuition is still shaky.
 There are multiple equivalent representations for the Lovász and none of them have really felt 100% right to me.
 The best explanations that I have found thus far are:

 * [This StackOverflow post](https://crypto.stackexchange.com/questions/39532/why-is-the-lov%C3%A1sz-condition-used-in-the-lll-algorithm/39534#39534).